 7. Hang out at Miami Marketta

 This diverse food market is home to pretty much every type of cuisine there is.
-You can find Thai food, tapas, and everything in between.
+It’s a night market where you can find Thai food, tapas, and everything in between.
 There are also all kinds of events and live music here too (tickets required).
-The market is open Wednesdays, Fridays, and Saturdays from 5pm until late.
+It’s even home to the annual Surface Street Art Festival, which typically happens in June or July.
+The market is open on Wednesdays, Fridays, and Saturdays from 5 pm until late.
 Bring an appetite!

 8. Visit the Jellurgal Aboriginal Cultural Centre

-At the Jellurgal Aboriginal Cultural Centre you can hire an Indigenous guide to lead you through Burleigh Head National Park.
+At the Jellurgal Aboriginal Cultural Centre, you can hire an Indigenous guide to lead you through Burleigh Head National Park.
 You’ll hear traditional stories and learn about the historical sites used by the Yugambeh people, allowing you to connect with some of Australia’s most fascinating indigenous cultures.
-Walkabouts start at 39 AUD.
+Walkabouts start at 39 AUD and take you along a beachside walkway surrounded by rainforest that wraps around the mountain of Jellurgal.
+You’ll hear about the traditional hunting, fishing, and ecological practices of the Aboriginal people.

 9. See Twin Falls